These easy steak fajitas are made with sirloin steak. Ready in about 30 minutes, they are wonderfully flavorful and surprisingly easy to make.

 - Bell peppers: It's fun to use different colors.

 - Onion: Thinly sliced.
-You can use yellow or white onion.
+You can use a yellow or white onion.

-- Top sirloin steak: You can buy top sirloin and slice it yourself or buy beef strips such as those sold by Whole Foods or Wild Fork Foods (pictured below).
+- Top sirloin steak: You can buy top sirloin and slice it yourself or buy beef strips such as those sold by Whole Foods or Wild Fork Foods.

-- Cook the vegetables with half the spices until tender, then remove them to a plate.
-(Photos 2-4).
+Combine the spices in a small bowl, then divide them in half.
+Cook the vegetables with half the spices until tender, then remove them to a plate.

-- In the same skillet, cook the beef strips with the remaining spices.
-(Photo 5).
+In the same skillet, cook the beef strips with the remaining spices.

 Recipe FAQs